 Are there scholarships to camp?

+Yes!
 A number of scholarships are available for both workshops.
 Visit the scholarship page for details on how to apply.

 Can I work in exchange for tuition?

 In addition to scholarships, there are a number of work exchange positions at each workshop.
 These jobs may not be glamorous, but they are essential to camp life.
-They include cooking, serving, dishwashing, administration, bathroom cleaning, and similar tasks.
+They include food serving, dishwashing, administration, bathroom cleaning, and similar tasks.
 Some are half-time positions, which involve approximately 3-4 hours of work per day at camp; a few are full-time, and require 6-8 hours a day.
 The Site Manager of each workshop generally supervises these positions.
 Information on how to apply for a work exchange is published as soon as workshop registration begins.